Maria Theresa Reef: In fiction

 The island appears in Jules Verne's novels In Search of the Castaways and The Mysterious Island.
 It is also present in Verne's play, Captain Grant's Children, but under a different name.
 Tabor is replaced by the imaginary "Balker Isle of the southern seas, situated not far from Adelie Coast" : like Tabor, at 37 degrees South, but with the longitude moved to 165 degrees West.

 In In Search of the Castaways (The Children of Captain Grant), the island shelters Captain Grant and two of his crew.
-Its coordinates being half-erased in the help message found by the children, it takes them months to find the castaways, with the help of Lord Glenarvan on board of his yacht "Duncan".
+Its coordinates being half-erased in the help message found by the children, it takes them months to find the castaways, with the help of Lord Glenarvan on board his yacht Duncan.
 Its coordinates are eventually given as 37°11′S 153°00′W using the Paris meridian.
 At the end of the book, Ayrton, the renegade, is left in Grant's place to live among the beasts and regain his humanity.

-In The Mysterious Island, after they have settled on Lincoln Island, the heroes travel to Tabor island using a small ship, meet Ayrton, and bring him back to civilisation and rehabilitation.
+In The Mysterious Island, after they have settled on Lincoln Island, the heroes travel to Tabor Island using a small ship, meet Ayrton, and bring him back to civilisation and rehabilitation.
 The same coordinates for Tabor Island are given here as in Castaways, except this time using the Greenwich meridian.